Arcadia-Science/2025-Asgard-giant-virus-proteomes/README.md

 Identify orthologous groups relevant to the evolutionary relationships between Asgard archaea and eukaryotes (detailed phylogenetic analysis is part of a parallel project).

+### Data Availability

+The large data files required to run this workflow (e.g., raw proteomes, DIAMOND databases, and large intermediate files) are not stored in this Git repository.
+They are permanently archived and publicly available on Zenodo.

+**To run the analysis, please first download the data from Zenodo [INSERT ZENODO DOI LINK HERE] and place the contents into the corresponding subdirectories within the `data/` folder.**

 ### Project Structure

 This repository is organized into the following directories: